 Here’s some Quickie Ninja Tips to Help You Stay True to your Time Management:

 Block it off: Mark your days or hours off on your calendar with either a Big Giant “X” or a smiley face.
 Resist the urge to schedule stuff in those slots.

 Set boundaries for your family: If your kids and hubby know you need to commit to work hours (with as few interruptions as possible) so you can have free time with them it may be easier for them to be disciplined as well.

 Set boundaries for YOU: Work hours are work hours and off hours are off hours.
 Work hard and make the best use of your work time (stay off Facebook!) so you can rest and play with peace of mind.

 Set boundaries with clients: My office hours are on my website as well as voice message so people trying to contact me know that I have a life outside of my business.

 It’s about working smarter not harder: Whether you are a brand new biz or an established one, setting your goals, boundaries and priorities (and sticking to them) is going to be a huge key to your longevity and success.

 Cut yourself some slack during work hours: Committing to your clients/tasks/workload during your business hours does not mean sitting eight hours with your “nose to the grindstone.”
-Take many “mini breaks” and they don’t have to be long breaks either.
-Even going out for a walk for 15 minutes so you can refresh will make a world of difference in how well you concentrate afterwards.
+Take many “mini-breaks” and they don’t have to be long breaks either.
+Even going out for a walk for 15 minutes so you can refresh will make a world of difference in how well you concentrate afterward.